Project

 So, the only solution here is differentiating between Amiga and PC, so in Amiga mode, the loop is always ran once, and in PC mode, if the initial values are out of range, it does not enter the loop.

-Updated by Brian Flanagan about 4 years ago
+Updated by Brian Flanagan over 4 years ago

 • Status changed from Resolved to Closed